Eternity Rings: Meaning, History and Styles

 Diamond Eternity Rings

 Without a doubt, diamond eternity rings are a symbol of luxury and love and are the most popular option when it comes to eternity rings.
-Diamonds are one of the most precious and unique stones, so who wouldn’t want to have a ring that it is almost made entirely by diamonds?
+Diamonds are one of the most precious and unique stones, so who wouldn’t want to have a ring that is almost made entirely by diamonds?

 Usually, only 3 shapes are used to make diamond eternity rings although a combination of the three is an option.

-- Round: this shape is magical since it works perfectly with almost every type of setting.
+This shape is magical since it works perfectly with almost every type of setting.
 Round diamonds have a beautiful sparkle thanks to its shape being symmetrical 360-degree.
 A classic and beautiful choice without a doubt like this stunning 4-prong eternity ring.

-- Princess: this shape has square and clean lines which make it perfect for an eternity ring since each diamond will fit seamlessly next to the other.
+This shape has square and clean lines which make it perfect for an eternity ring since each diamond will fit seamlessly next to the other.
 Princess diamonds are classic but yet modern and are the ideal choice for those who love the sparkle of a round diamond with a contemporary twist.

 Gemstone Eternity Rings

 A more colourful take on the eternity rings.
 There are many styles from having only one type of gemstone to mixing them altogether or even including diamonds in the mix.
 The most popular gemstones to use in eternity rings are rubies, sapphires and emeralds since these gemstones are the most precious and harder after diamonds.
 But you could also choose others, maybe your partner’s birthstone.
 At Diamonds Factory we offer a free bespoke service where you can design the eternity ring of your dreams.
 Click here to know more.

 Eternity Rings Setting Types and Shapes